 Oxytocin is a dangerous drug.
-Its misuse in the United States injures thousands of babies.
-As stated by Dr. Steven Clark:
+Its misuse in the United States injures thousands of babies, Dr. Steven Clark has stated:

-Oxytocin is the drug most commonly associated with preventable adverse perinatal outcomes and was recently added by the Institute for Safe Medication Practices to a small list of medications "bearing a heightened risk of harm," which may "require special safeguards to reduce the risk of error."
-(Clark, et al. 2009)
+Oxytocin is the drug most commonly associated with preventable perinatal outcomes and was recently added by the Institute for Safe Medication Practices to a small list of medications "bearing a heightened risk of harm," which may "require special safeguards to reduce the risk of error."38